asyncapi/website/pages/blog/react-as-generator-engine.md

 }
 ```

 Looking at both examples we see that in Nujucks we operate on string literals, it means that when passing data to a macro, you always need to know what type of data the macro takes.
 In React we operate on JS objects/variables.
 By this, your IDE should always inform you what value, of what type, you must pass to component.
-Also, Nunjucks's macro should be created inside `.partials` folder of template.
-Using React, you can create component whenever you want.
+Additionally, you must place Nunjucks's macro inside the **partials** folder of the template.
+Using React, you can put your components wherever you want.

 ### Using third party packages